ETHSydney/ethsydney.github.io/README.md

 ## Feedback

-Let us know what you think by completing the [SydEthereum 2019 Survey form](https://docs.google.com/forms/d/1rNniN9NofDP2ePShKSzEaMw5rdeKAHizGPm4P6xbqzQ/viewform).
+Let us know what you think by completing the [ETHSydney 2019 Survey](https://docs.google.com/forms/d/e/1FAIpQLSePCkj4Ra5_VO6D05M3bLErK8Fzo3r3T4mUlu641fQYUsMrhw/viewform).
 This way the organisers can better plan the 2019 events.

 ## Propose a Talk

-Please complete the [SydEthereum Talk Proposal form](https://drive.google.com/open?id=18f6N2Z9gtz3NsSSaC3x3q6IzL3wRym2HvkrYvQKIOVM) if you or someone from your organisation would like to talk at an upcoming SydEthereum event.
+Please complete the [ETHSydney Talk Proposal](https://drive.google.com/open?id=18f6N2Z9gtz3NsSSaC3x3q6IzL3wRym2HvkrYvQKIOVM) if you or someone from your organisation would like to talk at an upcoming SydEthereum event.

 ## Sponsorship